arthijayaraman-lab/CREASE_Size_Shape_Dispersity/README.md

 A brief description of all the codes included in this repository is provided below.

-Quantifying Size Dispersity for Spherical Nanoparticles
+Quantifying Size Dispersity in Spherical Nanoparticles
 ----------------------------------------------------------

 **Spheres_Size_Dispersity/fastcalcIq_sphere.m** This MATLAB script calculates the azimuthally averaged (1D) scattering profile for an input 3D representation of spherical nanoparticles with a distribution of particle sizes generated using the [CASGAP](https://github.com/arthijayaraman-lab/casgap) method.